sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix a parsing bug with attribute selectors containing single quotes.

+* Don't put rulesets inside `@keyframes` directives when bubbling them up to the top level.

 ## 3.4.0 (18 August 2014)

 ### Using `&` in SassScript